On volumes of hyperbolic right-angled polyhedra: Proof of Theorem

+Since $P^1$ is not an octahedron, then there is a face $f'$ that is not an ideal triangle.
+Therefore, $f' \not\in N_6(P^1)$, whence $f'$ has at most $5$ neighbouring faces.
+Then by part (3) of Lemma~\ref{lemma:ideal-finite} there is a face $f''$ which has at least $7$ neighbouring faces.
+Therefore, $f''$ is not an ideal triangle.
+However $f'' \in N_6(P^1)$, that contradicts to the assumption.

-Assume that for some $i \ge 2$ each face from $N_6\left(P^i\right)$ is an ideal triangle.
-Since $S^i \subset N_6(P^i)$, then also each face from $S^i$ is an ideal triangle.
-Therefore, each face from $D^{i - 1}$ is a triangle with $2$ ideal and $1$ finite vertices.
-Moreover, $f^{i - 1}$ is a face with even number of vertices, where ideal and finite vertices go alternatively.
+Now let $i \geq 2$ and assume that for some $i \ge 2$ each face from $N_6\left(P^i\right)$ is an ideal triangle.
+The polyhedron $P^{i}$ is the union of two copies of $P^{i-1}$ along the face $f^{i-1}$.
+Let $D^{i-1}$ be the set of faces of $P^{i-1}$ that have a common edge with $f^{i-1}$.
+Let $S^{i}$ denote the set of such faces of $P^{i}$ that contain a face from $D^{i-1}$.
+That is, $S^{i}$ consists of all of the new faces that appeared after the union of two copies of $P^{i-1}$ along $f^{i-1}$.
+By Theorem~\ref{theorem:Andreev}, each face of a right-angled polyhedron has at least $5$ neighbours.
+Hence each face from the set $S^{i}$ has at least $6$ neighbours and $S^i \subset N_6(P^i)$.
+Therefore, by our assumption, each face from $S^i$ is an ideal triangle.
+Then each face from $D^{i - 1}$ is a triangle with two ideal and one finite vertices.
+Moreover, $f^{i - 1}$ is a face with an even number of vertices, such that its ideal and finite vertices alternate among themselves.
 Namely, if $f^{i-1}$ has $2k$ vertices, then there are $k$ ideal and $k$ finite vertices, and $k \geq 2$.
-One can show that there are at least $2$ ideal vertices in $P^{i - 1}$ that are not contained in the face $f^{i - 1}$.

-Indeed, since faces from $D^{i-1}$ are triangles with $2$ ideal vertices, then $P^{i-1}$ has at least one ideal vertex $v$ that is not contained in the face $f^{i-1}$.
+Observe that there are at least $2$ ideal vertices in $P^{i - 1}$ that are not contained in the face $f^{i - 1}$.
+Indeed, since all faces from $D^{i-1}$ are triangles with $2$ ideal vertices, then $P^{i-1}$ has at least one ideal vertex $v$ that is not contained in the face $f^{i-1}$.
 Suppose that $v$ is the only such vertex.
 Then $v$ is incident to all of the vertices of $f^{i-1}$.
 If $k \geq 3$, then $v$ is a vertex of valency $2k$.
-It is impossible by Andreev's theorem.
-If $k = 2$ then $P^{i-1}$ is a quadrilateral pyramid with $5$ faces, while by Andreev's Theorem every right-angled polyhedron has at least $6$ faces.
-Thus $P^{i-1}$ must have at least $2$ ideal vertices that are not contained in the face $f^{i-1}$.
+The latter is impossible by Theorem~\ref{theorem:Andreev}.
+If $k = 2$ then $P^{i-1}$ is a quadrilateral pyramid with $5$ faces, while by Theorem~\ref{theorem:Andreev} every right-angled polyhedron has at least $6$ faces.
+Thus, $P^{i-1}$ should have at least $2$ ideal vertices that are not contained in the face $f^{i-1}$.

-So $P^i$ has at least $k + 4 \geq 6$ ideal vertices.
+Hence $P^i$ has at least $k + 4 \geq 6$ ideal vertices.
 Since $P^i$ is not an octahedron, then it has at least one face $f'$ that is not an ideal triangle.
-Using the case (3) of Lemma~\ref{lemma:ideal-finite} we obtain that there is a face $f$ of $P^i$ that has at least $7$ neighbouring faces.
-That gives a contradiction to the assumption that each face from $N_6\left(P^i\right)$ is an ideal triangle. \end{proof}
+Using part (3) of Lemma~\ref{lemma:ideal-finite} we obtain that there is a face $f''$ of $P^i$ that has at least $7$ neighbours and thus cannot be an ideal triangle.
+This contradicts our assumption about $N_6\left(P^i\right)$, and the lemma is proved. \end{proof}